laidbackware/nsxt-ansible-firewall-tutorials/nsxt-tutorials-1-dfw-ip-sets.md

 validate_certs: False`

 # Playbook
-To apply this change requires a fairly simple Ansible playbook, as all the tasks are independant.
-By setting the values from our secrets file as vars before we declare tasks it means that we do no have to declare the params withing each task.
-The text below should be saved as demo_play.yml.
+To apply this change requires a fairly simple Ansible playbook, as all the tasks are independent.
+As with the answers this should be saved in config folder.
+Notice that the answers files are defined, these will be passed in at run-time.

 ---
 - hosts: 127.0.0.1